June 2, 2023

 The pressure cooker whistled loudly and Vaali, eyes scanning her mobile for messages once again, walked into the kitchen, forgetting all about the view that caught her fancy just seconds ago.
 Meanwhile, the clouds finally burst, soaking the city and all it held – buildings, balconies, clothes hung out to dry, ledges.
 And birds.

-Write City Ezine is currently open for short story submissions but closed to poetry through 2023.
+Write City Ezine is currently closed for submissions.
 See submission guidelines for further information.

 Agents and Publishers